Glitchy-Tozier/Revolve-keyboard-layout/README.md

 Additionally, I plan on making the optimizer run faster.
 This will be accomplished mainly by [removing redundant calculations](https://github.com/Glitchy-Tozier/Revolve-keyboard-layout/commit/a6bbcea18b098f9e002108bdb8fca10ebc1bce8c "An example of optimizing code"), on various scales.

 ## Contributing

 The two biggest most straight-forward things you can do are:
 * Translate this README.md or code&comments in Python-files to English
 * If you have some Python-knowledge, look into the code (especially [the most resource-intensive functions](https://github.com/Glitchy-Tozier/Revolve-keyboard-layout/blob/main/profilings/0_original.txt "The first profiling of a keyboard-evolution-run")) and find ways to make everything run faster.

+## Achievements:

+At the current time, the Script runs about 8 times as fast as the original one.
+The main speedup resulted from [this commit](https://github.com/Glitchy-Tozier/Revolve-keyboard-layout/commit/82f456b970915a070ea15936806de5bfa71d04bf).

 ---